 - Understand this important information about Australian carbon credit units (ACCUs):

-- The Carbon Credits (Carbon Farming Initiative) Act 2011 (the CFI Act) allows for the issue of Kyoto ACCUs if:
+- The Carbon Credits (Carbon Farming Initiative) Act 2011 (the CFI Act) allows for the issuance of Kyoto ACCUs or non-Kyoto ACCUs:

-- Projects that report after the Kyoto abatement deadlines must be issued with only Non-Kyoto ACCUs (NKACCU).
-Non-Kyoto ACCUs will be displayed in two ways within an ANREU account – NKACCU eligible and NKACCU voluntary.
+- Non-Kyoto ACCUs (NKACCU) will be displayed in two ways within an ANREU account – NKACCU eligible and NKACCU voluntary.

 - NKACCU eligible are able to be surrendered under the carbon pricing mechanism.
 NKACCU voluntary are able to be sold on the voluntary market and cannot be surrendered under the carbon pricing mechanism.